What is Poe? Introducing an app that lets you easily create AI chatbots on your smartphone

 At current rates, you can send up to 50,000 messages per month to Poe Assistant, 3,000 to GPT-4, and 1,000 to Claude-2-100k

-Whether it's expensive or not is up to personal taste, but I personally think it's a reasonable price.
+Whether it's expensive or cheap is a matter of personal opinion, but I personally think it's a reasonable price.

 Let's make a bot!